KhaledTaymour/weather-app-react/README.md

 ### CORS solution implementation

 - Added a `proxy` in `package.json` as it's only one api from one domain is being called.
+- The deployed version can be accessed via https://khaledtaymour.github.io/weather-app-react/ with enabling the allow-cors extension on chrome https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en

 ### Available Scripts